bts-verta/helloworld/README.md

 `pip install --user --upgrade setuptools wheel`
 `pip install --user --upgrade twine`

-4. Rename azhelloworldpackage, your package name can contains letters, numbers, _ , and -.
+4. Rename btshelloworldpkg, your package name can contains letters, numbers, _ , and -.
 It also must not already taken on pypi.org you need to rename `name` in `setup.py` file and rename the folder structure `